zkewal/angular-sample/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#App Details:
+There is a sign in page and a sign up page.
+You need to create a user account using sign up page and then use those credentials to sign in.

+Once inside sign in page the session will be maintained till you Sign out of the application.

+There is a field to enter url in home page.
+Enter any valid URL and click on the interceptor button, which will initiate a http request and attach the bearer token.